SeatBoost-Inc/seatboost-sdk-docs/docs/rest-api/status.md

-# status
+## SBRestClient::status

-Fetch comprehensive details for a particular auction.
+This method fetches comprehensive details for a particular auction.

 #### Parameters: